vd1371/PyImbalReg/README.md

 </div>

 # PyImbalReg
-### Pre-processing technics for imbalanced datasets in regression modelling.
+## Pre-processing technics for imbalanced datasets in regression modelling
 ---
 ### Dealing with imbalanced datasets for regression modelling
 Your trained regression model has heteroskedasticity problem?
 Your model can't predict the extreme values very well?
 Consider using these pre-processing technics for solving these issues probably caused by your imbalanced dataset.

   - RandomOversampling (RO)
   - GaussianNoise and Undersampling (GN)
   - WEighted Relevance-based Combination Strategy (WERCS)
 ---
 ## How to use?
 (2 Minutes read)
  1. Pass your data as a pandas dataframe to any of these technics
  2. Define a releavnce function that maps the output variable to [0, 1] (The higher this value the rarer the samples)
  3. Set a threshold for flagging the samples: rare and normal
  4. Set model-specific parameters
  5.  get() a new dataset with new samples

 ---
 ## Installation
 ```python